• Skip to primary navigation

 You can download the episode here: AAC.

-All this and two cool things in this week’s Scriptnotes.
+All this and many suggestions for hole-punching in this week’s Scriptnotes.

 LINKS: